“I Hate School!” What Can I Do When My Child Refuses to Go to School?

 “I hate school!
 I’m not going.”

-Other parents get worn down by their child and simply give up; they let their child become truant or drop out of school because they’ve had it.
+Other parents get worn down by their child and simply give up.
+They reach their wit’s end and just can’t go any further.
+They let their child become truant or drop out of school because they’ve had it.

 Why Kids Refuse to Go to School

 In my experience, most kids who refuse to go to school fall into one or more of these four categories: